 This community activity addresses safety issues relating to many popular youth activities such as bike riding, skateboarding, in-line skating, riding the school bus, riding in automobiles and exploring the internet.
 Whether from bike, bus or car, each year, one of four U.S. children receives accident-related medical attention, resulting in combined medical costs of $14 million.
 Children using the internet run the risk of health problems such as eye strain and carpal tunnel syndrome as well as becoming victims of abduction and exposure to violent or sexual content.
 This guide provides viable projects that address contemporary safety issues.
-More detailed information about Youth Safety is available in the International Programs Planning Guide.
+More detailed information about Youth Safety is available in the Youth Safety Planning Guide.

 Poster Contest Package

 A Program Package for a Youth Safety Poster Contest is available on the Package Programs page of the website.
 On that page, Clubs can find all of the information they need to get started with a new Poster Contest program.
 The sample theme is “Skateboard Safety.”